If your remote team is distributed around the world, how can you make sure they’re completing tasks efficiently—or even working at all?

 With Time Doctor, managers can track:

-- The tasks your team is working on.
+- Which tasks your team is working on.

-- The accurate time they spend on each task.
+- How much time they spend on each task.

 - When they log in and log out.

 Let’s take a closer look at the features that can help your team work smarter.

 Time Doctor offers both interactive and automatic time tracking for additional flexibility.

 In interactive mode, employees can start the timer when they begin a task and stop the timer when the task is complete (or when they want to take a break).
 In other words, they get control over time tracking.

 In automatic time tracking mode, Time Doctor starts tracking time the moment employees turn on their device for work.
 This option offers less control but tends to improve accuracy.